McAllen Construction Accident Lawyers

 Workers’ Compensation

-If your employer failed to carry workers’ compensation, you can sue your employer directly for damages.
+If your employer does not have this insurance, you can sue them for damages.

 Claim Compensation Against Your Employer

-If your employer doesn’t carry workers’ compensation insurance, you may be able to sue your employer.
+If your employer doesn’t carry workers’ compensation insurance, you may be able to file a lawsuit.
 Unlike with a workers’ comp claim, it is not enough that your accident happened at work — you must also prove that they owed you a duty of care, breached this duty of care, and that this breach caused your injury.

 A breach could range from providing you with defective equipment to not training you appropriately or failing to protect you from exposure to hazards.